 MAIN TEXT

-The functioning of leaves is driven by proteins.
+Interpretation of what vegetation is doing across wide areas and many species has previously relied on measurements of leaf nitrogen content, both for comparative trait ecology (refs) and for models intended to capture contribution of vegetation to world carbon budgets (refs).
+This is because leaf nitrogen content is feasible to analyse across many hundreds of species and samples.
+Yet total leaf nitrogen includes many different proteins, as well as some non-protein N pools.
 Each protein or protein-complex carries out specific transactions, ranging from bulk transfers of carbon between atmosphere and vegetation down to defences against specific pathogens or herbivores.
-The capacity of leaves to perform these functions is typically determined by the amount of protein doing the work (ref – Michaelis & Menten?).
-And yet, interpretation of what vegetation is doing across wide areas and many species continues to rely on measurements of leaf nitrogen content, both in comparative trait ecology (refs) and in models intended to capture contribution of vegetation to world carbon budgets (refs).
-Leaf nitrogen content is feasible to analyse across many hundreds of species and samples, although it obviously represents a pool of many different proteins with many different functions.

-To date, methods for precisely quantifying protein amounts in leaves been too intensive to apply across large numbers of samples (see SuppMat for more complete comment).
+To date, methods for precisely quantifying proteins in leaves been too intensive to apply across large numbers of samples (see SuppMat for more complete comment).
 Laborious benchtop assays have been needed to measure abundance of specific proteins of interest.
 Alternatively, amounts have been estimated indirectly using proxies: chlorophyll can be used as a proxy for amount of light harvesting proteins, and abundance estimates of the carbon fixing enzyme Rubisco can be derived from leaf gas exchange measurements.

 Here we apply new proteomics techniques that make possible one-pass quantification of almost all proteins in a leaf.
 We used quantitative mass spectrometry to analyse 320 leaves from 32 Australian eucalypt species distributed across eastern Australia from 5-27 °C of mean annual temperature and from 200-3200 mm of mean annual rainfall (Fig. 1).
 The resulting dataset describes protein abundances at all levels of functional organisation, from broad groupings down to individual protein subunits.